ericps1/crts/scenarios/README.md

 subcarrier allocation defined in the scenario configuration file followed by switching between a custom allocation and the default liquid-dsp allocation.

-## 9. Network\_Loading

-This example scenario sets up two CR nodes which have asymmetric network loads.
-The network loads are then periodically swapped by the scenario controller.
-The cognitive engines used in this scenario will adapt their bandwidths based on the network loads that they detect.

-## 10. Python\_Flowgraph\_Example

-This scenario demonstrates how to setup and use a cognitive radio written in python rather than the ECR.